Joe McKelvey: War of Independence

 McKelvey participated in the Irish War of Independence 1919–1921 against the British, in which he commanded the IRA's 1st Battalion, Belfast Brigade.
-In April 1920, he and other Volunteers burned the tax office in Belfast Customs House and two other Income Tax Offices.
 In July 1920, during a wave of violence in the wake of the IRA assassination of a northern police inspector (Gerard Smyth) in Cork, McKelvey was expelled from his job by loyalist intimidation.
 Roughly 7,000 other Catholics and left-wing Protestant political activists also lost their jobs in this manner at the time.
 Many of these unemployed Catholics were later recruited into the IRA.
 McKelvey later wrote to the IRA leadership that 75% of his volunteers were unemployed.
-In July 1920 McKelvey defended catholics during the ‘Belfast pogroms’.
+During this time McKelvey's men defended Catholics areas during attacks on Belfast's Catholic minority.
+These attacks became known as the Belfast pogroms.
 On 22 August 1920, McKelvey helped to organise the killing of RIC Detective Oswald Swanzy in Lisburn.
 The killing itself was carried out by IRA men from Cork, but McKelvey arranged a taxi to carry the assassins to and from the scene and disposed of their weapons.
-In reprisal for this shooting, 300 Catholic homes in Lisburn were burned out (see The Troubles (1920–1922)).
+In reprisal for this shooting, 300 Catholic homes in Lisburn were burned out (see The Troubles in Ulster (1920–1922)).
 McKelvey was forced to lie low in Dublin for some time after these events.